zyj1729/HW6-HMM/README.md

   * Do your model probabilites add up to the correct values?
 Is scaling required?
   * How will your model handle zero-probability transitions?
   * Are the inputs in compatible shapes/sizes which each other?
+  * Any other edge cases you can think of?
-  * Ensure that your code accomodates at least 2 of these possible edge cases.
+  * Ensure that your code accomodates at least 2 possible edge cases.

 Finally, please update your README with a brief description of your methods.